Build A Stronger Marriage: Prenup Help From An Austin Family Law Attorney

 Couples enter prenuptial agreements, or “prenups,” before they tie the knot.
 These agreements help you and your partner outline how you will handle financial matters if your marriage ends.
 With a prenup in place, you can protect your interests no matter what the future holds for your marriage.
 This includes decisions about what counts as separate property and even spousal support.

 Postnuptial agreements, on the other hand, come into play after you have exchanged vows.
 Married couples typically use these to clarify financial responsibilities and establish boundaries for community property.
-If you have accumulated significant assets during your marriage or your financial situation has changed, a postnuptial agreement can help security for your financial future.
+If you have accumulated significant assets during your marriage or your financial situation has changed, a postnuptial agreement can help secure your financial future.
 For instance, you might consider this option if one of you starts a business or receives a large inheritance.

 Both types of agreements offer valuable protection and provide clarity about your financial expectations.
 They can address various aspects of your financial life together, from how you will divide assets to who will take responsibility for debts in case of separation.
 However, it is essential to note that neither agreement can determine child custody arrangements.
 Courts always make these decisions based on the child’s best interests at the time of divorce.